-Physical therapy services are rehabilitative services necessary for the treatment of the beneficiary's illness or injury, or restoration and maintenance of function affected by the beneficiary's illness or injury.
+Physical Therapy Services are rehabilitative services necessary for the treatment of the beneficiary's illness or injury, or restoration and maintenance of function affected by the beneficiary's illness or injury.

-These services are provided with the expectation, based on the AHP's assessment of the beneficiary's rehabilitative potential, that:
+These services are provided with the expectation, based on the physician's assessment of the beneficiary's rehabilitative potential, that:

-1. The beneficiary's condition will improve, materially, within a reasonable and generally predictable period of time; or

-2. The services are necessary for the establishment of a safe and effective maintenance program.
+- The beneficiary's condition will improve materially within a reasonable and generally predictable period of time; or - The services are necessary for the establishment of a safe and effective maintenance program.